You've signed in with a UCLA undergraduate student account.

 The UCLA Thesis and Dissertation Submission Agreement allows graduate students to affirm their understanding of the rights and responsibilities associated with the submission of their manuscripts to the campus institutional repository, eScholarship.

-Effective July 1, 2015, all thesis and dissertation filers will complete the institutional repository agreement as part of the submission process via ProQuest.
+All thesis and dissertation filers will complete the institutional repository agreement as part of the submission process via ProQuest.

 In the process of filing a thesis or dissertation via ProQuest, in partial fulfillment of the requirements for a degree at UCLA, graduate students agree to grant a non-exclusive, worldwide, royalty-free, perpetual license to The Regents of the University of California (University).
 Graduate students retain copyright.